TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.10/developing/faq.md

   * `queue_if_disconnected` (default: `false`) - requests will be queued when the connection to the server is lost.
   * `auto_reconnect` (default: `false`) - if the connection is lost, `riakc_pb_socket` will attempt to reconnect automatically.
 This is set to `true` if `queue_if_disconnected` is set to `true`.

-  If these options are both false, connection errors will be returned to the process-making requests as `{error, Reason}` tuples.
+  If these options are both false, connection errors will be returned to the process-making requests as `&#123;error, Reason&#125;` tuples.

 **Q: Is there a limiting factor for the number of buckets in a cluster?**